Skip to content

 What do I need to know?

 You can apply for a visa to look for a vocational training programme if you have a school-leavers’ certificate that allows you to attend university in your home country and the required language skills.
-Currently, the age limit is 25 years; but it will be raised to 35 due to the amendments to the law from March 2024.
+The age limit is 35 years.

 Important: With a type D visa, you may enter Germany and - depending on the purpose of your stay - have the right to apply for a residence permit here.
 To apply for a visa, you must contact the embassy or consulate in your country of origin.
 But for a longer stay, you need a residence permit.
 To obtain one, you must go in person to the relevant Immigration Office in Germany and apply for it.